 - Great Taste Trail: This is a leisurely track that goes through Nelson, Wakefield, Richmond, Motueka, and Kaiteriteri.
 You’ll love the wineries, boutiques, and quaint towns that the region has to offer.
 But if you’re looking for a more challenging trail, you can do the Dun Mountain Trail in the same area.
 (For more info, go here).

 - Queenstown Trail: As you would expect, this trail aims to highlight the best of Queenstown as it links to Arrowtown and Gibbston Valley.
 (120km, more info here).

 - Alps 2 Ocean Cycle Trail: This is New Zealand’s longest cycle trail at 306km as it starts from the foot of Mt.
-Cooke and finishing up on the Pacific Ocean shores in Oamaru.
-You’ll certainly enjoy the rivers, glacier-carved valleys, lakes and plains that you’ll be going through in this journey.
+Cooke and finishes up on the Pacific Ocean shores in Oamaru.
+You’ll certainly enjoy the rivers, glacier-carved valleys, lakes, and plains that you’ll be going through on this journey.
 (For more info, go here).

 All throughout your road trip adventure, make sure that you do several stops along the way for your itinerary of things to do in South Island.
 Some of the key places — other than Christchurch and Queenstown — are…

 - Wanaka: A resort town famous for its lake, ‘Wanaka Tree’ and range of fun activities.

 - Punakaiki: The town’s highlight is its ‘Punakaiki Pancake Rocks’, limestones that have eroded over millions and now look like pancake stacks.

 - Picton: A charming little town that is the main gateway between the North and South Island as well as inlets of the Marlborough Sounds.

 - Central Otago: If you’re into wineries, this should be an area that you keep in mind.
 And as you bike or walk through, don’t forget to try their famous pinot noir.